 Involving children in the life of school is very important to us at Sunny Bank.
 We aim to do this in as many ways as possible as we value the ideas our children have and the input they make.

 Please follow this link for the pupil questionnaire.

 Year Six Leaders

 During the first week of each Autumn term children apply for the roles they would like to undertake during their time in Year Six.
-They are then interviewed by the Head Teacher and the Deputy Head teacher before they give a short presentation to the rest of the school.
+They are then interviewed by Senior Leaders and the School Council.

 Once decisions are made Year Six work hard to make a difference in our school.
 They are also given the opportunity to represent the school at events within school and the wider community.